theochem/chemtools/doc/sci_doc_global_linear.rst

 Linear Energy Model :class:`chemtools.tool.globaltool.LinearGlobalTool`
 =======================================================================

-In this model, energy is approximated as a piece-wise linear function of the number of electrons:
+In this model, the energy is approximated as a piece-wise linear function of the number of electrons:

  .. math:: E(N) = a + b N